14 Fun Things to Do in Santa Marta, Colombia

 Getting a Tourist Visa Extention in Santa Marta

-Go to the migration office, which has moved as of the 30th of May 2017.
-It is now closer to the old town, about 4 blocks east of the big Exito supermarket in town.
+To get a tourist visa extension in Santa Marta, go to the migration office.
+It has moved as of the 30th of May 2017.
+The migration office in Santa Marta is now closer to the old town, about 4 blocks east of the big Exito supermarket in town.
 Follow Calle 19.

 The address is: Avenida Del Ferrocarril.
 Calle 19 # 8 – 68, Esquina, Barrio Centro.